 Hella Mewis and Tarkib Baghdad Contemporary Art Institute

-Hella Mewis recalls that she fell in love with Iraq the very first time she landed there in 2010 when she came to for the International Theatre Festival in Baghdad.
+Hella Mewis recalls that she fell in love with Iraq the very first time she landed there in 2010 when she came for the International Theatre Festival in Baghdad.

 “As soon as I got out of the plane I thought: ‘I’m home’,” she says in conversation with EED.
 “I fell in love with the architecture, the history and, most of all, the people.
 I cannot imagine going back to live in Germany.”